 Strongly-typed FP languages and compilers saw an ongoing trickle of interest, adoption and use.
 While not enough to challenge the massive adoption of C, C++ and Java, and largely unnoticed by industry, they were enough to sustain the languages, promote research and create small cohorts of dedicated advocates of OCaml, Standard ML and Haskell.
-People who had the good fortune to use these languages in practice (including the author) experienced dramatic increases in productivity as well as some frustrations.
+People who had the good fortune to use these languages in practice (including myself) experienced dramatic increases in productivity as well as some frustrations.
 As with the original ML implementation, the domain of use was typically symbolic programming of some kind.
-The experience of productivity was due to the peculiar effectiveness of the combination of features on offer: the "magic" of Hindley-Milner type inference to support safe, compositional programming; the effectiveness of parametric polymorphism (generics) and discriminated unions to describe and manipulate domain data; the correctness benefits of programming without pervasive null values; the close correspondence between code and formal models.
-These are in addition to the elegance and expressive power of
+The experience of productivity was due to the peculiar effectiveness of the combination of features on offer: the "magic" of Hindley-Milner type inference to support safe, compositional

-&lt;sup>11 Foundations of Object-Oriented Languages, https://conf.researchr.org/series/fool
+12 For example, the workshop series Foundations of Object-Oriented Languages, https://conf.researchr.org/series/fool